 Have Eagles Super Bowl Odds, Jalen Hurts MVP Odds Changed Amidst Tush Push Ban Reports?

-The tush-push haters have finally gotten their way, though betting oddsmakers don’t appear to be concerned that this will impact the Philadelphia Eagles or Jalen Hurts.
+Eagles Super Bowl Odds, Jalen Hurts MVP Odds Unchanged After Tush Push Ruling

+The tush push isn't going anywhere and neither are the Eagles Super Bowl odds.

+The NFL voted on a proposed ban of the tush push, but it didn't receive enough votes to pass.
+The vote was 22 in favor of banning the tush push and 10 against.
+They needed 24 votes for the measure to pass.

 Ahead of the NFL schedule release last week, the Eagles were +700 to win the Super Bowl at FanDuel Sportsbook.
 Now the Eagles are +650 to win the Super Bowl at FanDuel.